- School Administrative Unit #34

 Meet the Hillcat Occupational Therapists

 Stacey Romano, OTR/L: Stacey graduated from the University of New Hampshire with a Bachelors of Science in Occupational Therapy.
-She is nationally certified and licensed in the state of NH since 2004.
-In 2010 she completed the process for certification in Sensory Integration, including Administering and Interpreting the Sensory Integration and Praxis Tests (SIPT).
-The Certification Program is sponsored by USC/WPS.
-Her USC/WPS Sensory Integration Certification number is 3518.
+She has been nationally certified and licensed in the state of NH since 2004.
+In 2022 she completed the year-long process of becoming CLASI certified in Ayres Sensory Integration; her certification number is 1553.
+In 2010 she completed the process for certification in Sensory Integration, including Administering and Interpreting the Sensory Integration and Praxis Tests (SIPT); her USC/WPS Sensory Integration Certification number is 3518.
 She has past experience in skilled nursing, adult in-patient rehabilitation and pediatric outpatient rehabilitation settings.
-Outside of work Stacey enjoys reading, tennis, spending time with family & friends and running!
+Outside of work, Stacey enjoys reading, tennis, spending time with family & friends and walking her pup!

 Jill M. Severino, OTR/L, ATP : Jill joined Hillsboro-Deering School District in 2001.
-She is a graduate of Keuka College, NY and brings over fifteen years of experience working as an Occupational Therapist to the school.
+She is a graduate of Keuka College, NY and brings over twenty years of experience working as an Occupational Therapist to the school.
 Her background includes school-based and early intervention settings as well as extensive experience in rehabilitation, acute care, and nursing home settings.
-She specializes in Sensory Integration Therapy and received her Sensory Integration and Praxis Test certification in 2003.
-She has extensive training from UNH in the School Version of the Assessment of Motor and Process Skills (School AMPS)- a clinically useful evaluation tool for measuring student's quality of schoolwork task performance in typical classroom settings.
-She received her certification as an Assistive Technology Professional in March, 2011 which allows for quality intervention of appropriate assistive technology to increase improved outcomes for the students.
+She specializes in Sensory Integration Therapy, receiving her Sensory Integration and Praxis Test certification in 2003 and CLASI certification in Ayres Sensory Integration in 2022.
+She has extensive training from UNH in the School Version of the Assessment of Motor and Process Skills (School AMPS)- a clinically useful evaluation tool for measuring students' quality of schoolwork task performance in typical classroom settings.
+She is also RESNA certified in Assistive Technology.
 Jill very much enjoys working for the Hillsboro-Deering School District.
-Outside of the school, she finds great joy in spending time with her family, playing outdoors with her pets, traveling and reading.
+Outside of school, she finds great joy in spending time with her family, playing outdoors with her pets, traveling and reading.